 7th April 1868.
 Cover sent from London to Henry Dufton, Abyssinian expedition.
 That cover was franked with 6 pence, postal rate for soldiers via Marseilles.
-The "F.F.P.O." postmark of the Expedition was struck at Zoulla.
+The "F.F.P.O." postmark dated 25 AP 8 was struck at Zoulla.

 Mr. Dufton, sent with the Expedition by the British Intelligence Department, could not receive that letter as on 28th of March, not following the instruction, he went far from the troops without any escort and was killed by the Sohos.
 He was one of the very few British men killed during the Expedition.

 9th April 1868.
 Letter sent to Bangalore (India) franked at 4 Annas, postal rate for officer's letter to India.
-On the backside both Duplex (dated 10 AP 8) and F.F.P.O. (dated 12 AP 8) struck in red, as correctly franked.
+On the backside both Duplex (dated 18 AP 8) and F.F.P.O. (dated 22 AP 8) were struck in red, sign of correct franking.

 The presence of the Duplex with a date always earlier of few days than that of the "F.F.P.O." only on covers sent from the front suggests the hypothesis of its use on the mobile post offices accompanying the brigades on the move.
-In this case its date 10th April 1868 is the day of the beginning of the decisive battle.
+In this case on the stamp was handwritten the date 9-4-68, the day before the decisive battle of Arogi, but, owing to the war events, the cover was forwarded from the mobile post office at Magdala on the 18th April 1868.